 6. Toxic Jealousy

 Possessiveness and jealousy are not adorable qualities, even less so when you are married.
 Trust should be an indispensable part of your relationship.
+As an adult, you are entitled to socialize with others.
+It is a healthy part of life.
 If your wife accuses you of cheating or spending excessive time with others (even though you don’t), it is a form of abuse that negatively affects your mental well-being.

 7. Humiliation And Belittling

 If your wife dismisses your sincere words with an eye roll and makes you feel insignificant, she is abusive.
 If she discloses personal things about you or the marriage in public, it is because she wants to humiliate you in front of your acquaintances.

 Abusive partners often isolate you from your family and friends and want you for themselves.
 However, in certain situations, it may be a different case.
 For instance, if you are an expectant parent and your wife wants more attention and care, it is understandable, and you might consider looking deeper into the matter.
 But, pregnant or not, if these signs have a pattern, you have an abusive wife.

 Gaslighting, one of the most subtle forms of abuse, may often go unnoticed in a relationship.
 If your wife leaves you wondering about your role in the marriage or makes you feel like your worries are baseless, she is gaslighting you.